|On this page…|

 One example of how frequency-response plots help validate other models is that you can estimate a frequency response from the data using spectral analysis (nonparametric model), and then plot the spectral analysis result on top of the frequency response of the parametric models.
 Because nonparametric and parametric models are derived using different algorithms, agreement between these models increases confidence in the parametric model results.

-System Identification Tool GUI supports the following types of frequency-response plots for linear parametric models, linear state-space models, and nonparametric frequency-response models:
+System Identification app supports the following types of frequency-response plots for linear parametric models, linear state-space models, and nonparametric frequency-response models:

 Bode plot of the model response.
 A Bode plot consists of two plots.
 The top plot shows the magnitude by which the transfer function G magnifies the amplitude of the sinusoidal input.
 The bottom plot shows the phase by which the transfer function shifts the input.
 The input to the system is a sinusoid, and the output is also a sinusoid with the same frequency.